 Financials And Tax Filings

-To put all of this financial data in perspective, you can compare 2020-2024 KQED management compensation and revenue over the last several years, plus similar data at KRCB, at PBS Headquarters in Arlington, Virginia, at WGBH in Boston, at WNET in New York, and at other large market PBS stations, using a Nonprofits search on ProPublica Nonprofit Explorer.
+To put all of this financial data in perspective, you can compare 2020-2024 KQED management compensation and revenue over the last several years, plus similar data for KJPK and KRCB (Northern California Public Media), PBS Headquarters in Arlington, Virginia, WGBH in Boston, WNET in New York, and at other large market PBS stations, using a Nonprofits search on ProPublica Nonprofit Explorer.

 Member Directed Contributions